cado-security/product-help/docs/cado/intro.md

 title: What is Cado
 ---

-# What is the Cado platform?
+# What is the Cado Platform?

-Data is moving to the cloud.
-Cyber attackers are moving to the cloud.
-Yet when security teams need to investigate a threat in a modern environment, it’s incredibly complex and time consuming.
-The Cado platform leverages the scale, speed and automation of the cloud to expedite investigation and response.
+As data and cyber attackers move to the cloud, investigating security threats in modern environments becomes increasingly complex and time-consuming.
+The Cado platform leverages the scalability, speed, and automation of the cloud to streamline investigation and response.

-### Core features
+### Core Features

-- **Automated data capture** - Cado enables automated data capture across multi-cloud and ephemeral container environments, while also supporting investigations across on-premises systems.
+- **Automated Data Capture**: Cado enables automated data collection across multi-cloud environments and ephemeral containers, while also supporting investigations on on-premises systems.

-- **Parallel processing** - Cado is powered by a patent-pending cloud-native architecture that automatically scales up and down to provide rapid parallel data processing.
+- **Parallel Processing**: Powered by a patent-pending cloud-native architecture, Cado automatically scales to provide fast, parallel data processing.

-- **Powerful analytics** - The Cado analytics engine is powered by threat intelligence, machine learning, and built-in YARA rules to automatically flag malicious activity and potential risks.
+- **Powerful Analytics**: Cado's analytics engine, enhanced by threat intelligence, machine learning, and built-in YARA rules, automatically flags malicious activity and potential risks.

-- **Single pane of glass** - Cado presents hundreds of data sources across cloud-provider logs, disk, memory, and more in a single timeline so security teams can quickly determine scope and impact.
+- **Single Pane of Glass**: Cado presents data from multiple sources, including cloud-provider logs, disk, memory, and more, in a unified timeline, helping security teams quickly assess the scope and impact of incidents.

 ### Benefits

-- **Cloud Scale** - Automate data capture across complex and multi-cloud environments.
-No agents required.
+- **Cloud Scale**: Automate data capture across complex, multi-cloud environments without the need for agents.

-- **Cloud Speed** - Take advantage of rapid, parallel processing to normalize massive amounts of disparate data in minutes, not days.
+- **Cloud Speed**: Utilize rapid, parallel processing to normalize vast amounts of disparate data in minutes instead of days.

-- **Cloud Visibility** - Investigate hundreds of data sources across cloud-provider logs, disk, memory, and more, in a single pane of glass.
+- **Cloud Visibility**: Investigate a wide range of data sources, including cloud-provider logs, disk, memory, and more, all within a single, unified interface.